 Activities and Passes

-Selvatura Park has hanging bridges, ziplining, butterfly garden, reptile and amphibian exhibit and a new natural ecological center with sloths.
+Selvatura Park has hanging bridges, ziplining, butterfly garden, reptile and amphibian exhibit and sloth sanctuary center.
 You can choose to do whichever activities you want or book the day pass which includes all activities.

 Below I’ll go over all their activities so you can read more about them.